OTUSOFE365025/project-group-4-crn-45740/README.md

 Weeshsan is Kireesan Praisoody

-Phase 2 is on the Iteration 2 branch, not on main
+The completed phase 2 is on the Iteration 2 branch, not on main

 for the itteration 1 pls go to the ADD iteration 1 .md